 Do not be afraid to take up space.
 Consciously expand until your presence rivals galaxies.
 Should your body say anything about Who You Are, let it say nothing of willpower or self-control, let it tell the story of your curiosity, your bravery, your compassion.
 Should you seek to be less of anything, may you be less worried about making yourself look acceptable.

 When you look at your body may you see our mother earth incarnate; in every crevice and fault line, in the veins that run like rivers, in all the mountains and valleys that ripple across your skin.
-And when the time comes for you to leave, may it be with gratitude as the veil is lifted and the joy of returning to infinite oneness can no longer be contained.
+And when the time comes for you to leave, may it be with gratitude as the veil is lifted and the joy of returning to the infinite oneness from which you came, can no longer be contained.

 All my love,